mickeynp/combobulate/README.rst

 *Note that Combobulate may enable or disable keys depending on the major mode it is active in.*

 Furthermore, Combobulate ships with a Magit-like transient UI that you can access by typing ``C-c o o``.
 It exists primarily to teach you about Combobulate's capabilities: every key binding in it is also available without the popup.

+(HTML support is supported, but uses an as-yet work-in-progress and unreleased major mode to do this.
+More details coming soon.)

 Top Tips for using Combobulate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~